 • Install Google Tag Manager (Optional): For ease of tracking conversions, consider installing Google Tag Manager on your website.

-Next Steps for Campaign Setup
+Next Steps for Bing Shopping Campaign Setup

 1. Claim Your Domain: Verify and claim your website’s URL.
 This can be done via Bing Webmaster Tools or by using a Universal Event Tracking (UET) tag if you’ve already added one for conversion tracking and remarketing.